jaimehrubiks/kodewolf/source/content/blog/how-does-dns-work.md

 m.root-servers.net.
 92741   IN  A   202.12.27.33
 m.root-servers.net.
 493882  IN  AAAA    2001:dc3::35
 ```

 Yeah !
 The `ADDITIONAL SECTION` is exactly what we wanted, this way we know the exact addresses of the servers.
+The IP addresses of the DNS are **glued** to the domain name itself : even if it looks like a domain, there is always a IP behind.

-This is really a core feature of the DNS protocol because without it it would be impossible to query the `root-servers.net` domain without itself !
-This is why **every DNS has the root server list built in it.**
+This is really a core feature of the DNS protocol because without it it would be impossible to query the `root-servers.net` domain without itself (we need it to know the `.net` zone) !
+This is why **every DNS has the root server list built in it in Glue records :** this way each time a new request is made, the DNS know where to ask, in term of IP address, without the need to ask someone else.

 ![library](./images/library.jpg)